Dinglet/embedded-os/lab6/README.md

 ### Mutex

 In the mutex example application `mutex`, multiple threads are about to enter a critical section.
 A mutex shared with those threads protects the critical section.

+### Pipe

+The process `pipe <file>` opens the `<file>` for reading and then transfers contents to another process with a pipe.
+The receiver writes received contents to the standard output.